mpoletiek/quai-token-dapp/README.md

 **Built with ❤️ for the Quai Network ecosystem**

-*Enhanced with modern Web3 standards for the future of decentralized applications*
+*Enhanced with modern Web3 standards, upgradeable contracts, and compliance features for the future of decentralized applications*